Yash10yash/ai-debugging-fixing-generator/README.md

 # AI Bug Explainer & Fix Generator for Junior Developers

-A production-ready full-stack web application that helps junior developers understand and fix errors using AI-powered explanations in Hinglish.
+A production-ready full-stack web application that helps junior developers understand and fix errors using AI-powered explanations in multiple languages.

 ## Features